Sohou08/Hadoop-Spark/file_format/readme.md

        * as CSV doesn't support streaming unless you define manually in advance the schema
        * No standard for Big data
    * __Big data__
-       *  Support a wide range of applications
+       *  Support a wide range of applications (Hadoop, spark, kafka,...)

   [source](https://github.com/eBay/tsv-utils/blob/master/README.md)

 ### 2. JSON (JavaScript object notation)

 JSON is a text Input Format containing record which might be in any form (string, integer, booleans, array, object, key-value, nested data...).
-It support serialization and deserialization process and is human readable.
+It support serialization and deserialization process and is an human readable format.

 * __Advantage__
     * compressible